bijoychandraAU/PrecipTDS/readme.md

 ## Example:

-The projected precipitation for Jan-2030 that recorded at 1-h scale is disaggregated to 15-min precipitation using the observed 15-min precipitation.
+The projected precipitation for 1 year (2030)  that recorded at 1-h scale is disaggregated to 15-min precipitation using the observed 15-min precipitation.

 ### 1. Observed 15-min (O15) precipitation.